margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

 - This client ID MAY be in the format of UUIDv4
 - Other URL safe string identifiers are permitted to be used

-> Note: This does introduce a change in philosophy regarding the unique identifier, changing towards a more flexible client id that is separate from device id.

 #### Certificate Information
 Both the WFM and Device client MUST utilize X.509 certificates to represent themselves within the API interactions.